-- 1. Demonstrating the financial and technical capacity to carry out the program including the safety and security aspects of the project (s). - 2.
-Providing administrative and management support of the project implementation including sufficient administrative oversight to ensure that vehicles are being properly maintained and operated in a safe manner.

-- 3. Ensuring that personnel are adequately trained in the safe operation of the equipment. - 4.
-Demonstrating and retaining satisfactory continuing control over the use of project's property. - 5.
-Preparing and submitting required reports in an accurate and timely manner. - 6.
-Ensuring compliance with FTA and ADOT requirements that are applicable to the project (s). - 7.
-Ensuring local match funds and operating funds are available for the life of the project (s). - 8.
-Updating and retaining required reports and records for availability during audits or oversight reviews. - 9.
-Documenting that equipment is in good working order and is being maintained in accordance with the manufacturer's recommendations. - 10.
-Ensuring periodic reviews by agency management that maintenance procedures are being followed. - 11.
-Ensuring that ADA equipment is in good working order and documentation is maintained verifying that the lifts/ramps and tie downs are in good working order. - 12.
-Develop and implement sound financial procedures ensuring that the agency has an adequate financial system. - 13.
-Keeping expenditures within the latest approved budget in accordance with project guidelines and eligible expenses if applicable.
+- Demonstrating the financial and technical capacity to carry out the program including the safety and security aspects of the project (s). - Providing administrative and management support of the project implementation including sufficient administrative oversight to ensure that vehicles are being properly maintained and operated in a safe manner. - Ensuring that personnel are adequately trained in the safe operation of the equipment. - Demonstrating and retaining satisfactory continuing control over the use of project's property. - Preparing and submitting required reports in an accurate and timely manner. - Ensuring compliance with FTA and ADOT requirements that are applicable to the project (s). - Ensuring local match funds and operating funds are available for the life of the project (s). - Updating and retaining required reports and records for availability during audits or oversight reviews. - Documenting that equipment is in good working order and is being maintained in accordance with the manufacturer's recommendations. - Ensuring periodic reviews by agency management that maintenance procedures documented in the maintenance plan are being followed. - Ensuring that ADA equipment is in good working order and documentation is maintained verifying that the lifts/ramps and tie downs are in good working order at all times. - Develop and implement sound financial procedures ensuring that the agency has an adequate financial system. - Keeping expenditures within the latest approved budget in accordance with project guidelines and eligible expenses if applicable.